czcorpus/kontext/doc/INSTALL.md

 ```
 (use --help for more information)

 The configuration file has mostly two-level structure: *sections* and *key-value items*.
-Values can be either strings
+Values are typically strings
-or list of items.
-Configuration values are documented in *conf/config.rng* (a RelaxNG schema which describes
+but in some cases lists of strings are required.
+Configuration values are documented in *conf/config.rng*
-kontext configuration XML)
+(a RelaxNG schema which describes KonText configuration XML)

 <a name="install_configure_kontext_plugins"></a>
 ### Plug-ins